gabeoliveira/twilio-poc-pulumi/README.md

 2. Clone this repository `git clone https://github.com/gabeoliveira/twilio-poc-pulumi.git`
 3. Navigate into the project folder
 4. Run `source setup.sh [name of your project]` (It creates the Twilio Infra project, clones submodules and setup the Pulumi script within the project.
 If you wish to know exactly which commands it runs, check [here](https://github.com/gabeoliveira/twilio-poc-pulumi/blob/main/setup.sh))
+5. Setup your environment variables with the Twilio Account information gathered above
-5. Run `twilio infra:deploy` (**IMPORTANT:** During the Preview step, Pulumi will say that resources related to TaskRouter couldn't be found.
+6. Run `twilio infra:deploy` (**IMPORTANT:** During the Preview step, Pulumi will say that resources related to TaskRouter couldn't be found.
 That's normal, as we don't have access to the Workspace SID yet)
+7. Because the API doesn't allow to add Whatsapp numbers to Messaging Services.
+That step needs to be done manually.
+Go to the recently created [service](https://console.twilio.com/us1/develop/sms/services) and add your Whatsapp number.
+If you're using **Sandbox**, copy the Webhook endpoint in the Messaging Service and paste it in the "When a message comes in" box in the [Sandbox Settings](https://console.twilio.com/us1/develop/sms/settings/whatsapp-sandbox)

 **OBSERVATION:** During the first deploy, some Flex Plugins might raise a conflict error.
 It will happen if you have other Twilio Projects that run the same Plugin and are using the same terminal as the other project.
 This is because of a environment conflict.
 If it happens, just deploy the project again.